Last updated: 25th May 2018

 While using our Site, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
 Personally identifiable information may include, but is not limited to your name and email address ("Personal Information").

 We will not share your personal data with any other organisation unless you provide us with your consent.

 The security of your Personal Information is important to us, but it is important to note that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

 If you have submitted your name and/or email address to us previously, you are able to request and view any and all personal information that we hold on you.
 Simply use our contact form here, and provide us with a message requesting your data.
 It is important that you use the same email address that you first sent to us.

 If you have submitted your name and/or email address to us previously, you can request that we remove any and all personal information of yours that we hold.
 Simply use our contact form here, and provide us with a message requesting that we delete your data.
 It is important that you use the same email address that you first sent to us.

 If you submit your information to us via our Contact Us page, we may use your Personal Information to contact you with Data Language -related marketing or promotional materials and other information that is relevant to you.

 Cookies are files with small amount of data, which may include an anonymous unique identifier.
 Cookies are sent to your browser from a web site and stored on your computer's hard drive.
 Like many sites, we use "cookies" to collect information about website usage using Google Analytics.
+We also use Hubspot Analytics to collect similar website usage information.
 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.